onewland13/working-with-corpora/a1/exercises-a1.md

 ['imputation', 'impute', 'imputed', 'in', 'in', 'in']
 ```

-As we can see in the chunk of code above, the second set includes duplicate entries for the same terms since they occured with different spellings in the initial test.
+As we can see in the chunk of code above, the second set includes duplicate entries for the same terms since they occured with different spellings in the initial text.